awsdocs/amazon-ec2-user-guide-windows/doc_source/spot-requests.md

      + If you specify a maximum price that is more than the current Spot Price, your Spot Instance launches and is charged at the current Spot price\.
      + If you specify a maximum price that is lower than the Spot price, your Spot Instance is not launched\.
    + **Persistent request**: Choose **Persistent request** to resubmit the Spot Instance request if your Spot Instance is interrupted\.
    + **Interruption behavior**: By default, the Spot service terminates a Spot Instance when it is interrupted\.
-If you choose **Persistent request**, you can then specify that the Spot service stops or hibernates your Spot Instance when its interrupted\.
+If you choose **Persistent request**, you can then specify that the Spot service stops or hibernates your Spot Instance when it's interrupted\.
 For more information, see [Interruption behaviors](spot-interruptions.md#interruption-behavior)\.
    + \(Optional\) **Request valid to**: Choose **Edit** to specify when the Spot Instance request expires\.

    For more information about configuring your Spot Instance, see [Step 3: Configure Instance Details](launching-instance.md#configure_instance_details_step)\.